ucsc-ospo/ucsc-ospo.github.io/content/project/osre25/ucsc/scenic/index.md

 The goal of this project is to develop an *aviation library* for Scenic (like the driving domain mentioned in the previous project) which will allow users to create complex aviation scenarios in a simulator-agnostic way.
 The library would define concepts for aircraft, flight paths, weather, etc. and allow importing real-world data about these.
-The student would demonstrate the library by writing some example scenarios and testing either simple aircraft controllers or (if time allows) ML-based flight software.
+The student would demonstrate the library's functionality by writing some example scenarios and testing either simple aircraft controllers or (if time allows) ML-based flight software.

 ### Interfacing Scenic to New Simulators